A mindwalk is a social event that puts a conversational spin on traditional group brainstorming sessions. Here’s how it works…

 A quest cannot be resolved by conducting a popular vote.

-The second phase of Ideologi is called Dialogue.
+The second phase of a mindwalk is called Dialogue.

 A third round of Dialogue can be added if the vast majority of the participants collectively request one and the time allotted allows for it.

-At the end of the dialogue, the initiator will invite everyone to stand and stretch during a 5 to 10-minute break.
-Participants are free to chat with one another during this time.
+At the end of the dialogue phase, the initiator will invite everyone to stand and stretch during a 5 to 10-minute break.
+Participants are free to chat with one another about what they’ve heard during this time.

-The third phase of Ideologi is called Epilogue.
+The third phase of the mindwalk is called Epilogue.

-After a brief pause to collect their thoughts, the initiator offers their observation of the dialogue, such as any meta-insights about the dialogue itself or how things evolved from prologue to epilogue.
-When the initiator is finished, they announce to the participants that they are now fellow “ideologists” and to join them in applause for their participation in Ideologi.
+After a brief pause to collect their thoughts, the guide offers their observation of the dialogue, such as any meta-insights about the dialogue itself or how things evolved from prologue to epilogue.
+When the initiator is finished, they announce to the participants that the quest has now ended and start them in applause for their participation.

 Video: Steven Johnson, Where Good Ideas Come From.
 21 September 2010.